Alachisoft/NCache-Samples/dotnet/EntityFramework/EFCore/README.md

 	- Change the cache name
 	- Change connection string for the SQL database in app.config.
 - Make sure SQL service is running and server hosts Northwind sample database.
-- By default this sample uses 'demoLocalCache', make sure that cache is running.
+- By default this sample uses 'demoCache', make sure that cache is running.
 - Query indexes for the Northwind model in the application need to be configured in NCache before the application is used.
 Follow the given steps for that,
 	- Build the sample; generating the executable file.
 	- Start NCache Web Manager and create a clustered cache with the name specified in app.config.